 Curtis Sebren – Woodwinds Clarinet, Flute, SaxophoneCurtis Sebren received his Bachelors of Music in performance from the University of Central Arkansas in 2010 and his Masters degree in clarinet performance from Arizona State University in 2013.
 He is currently working on a doctorate in clarinet performance at Arizona State University and is on the teaching assistants for the clarinet studio.
 He has studied with and performed in master classes for Robert Spring, Joshua Gardner, Kelly Johnson, Nophachai Cholthitchanta, William O. Smith, Eric Mandat, Deborah Bish, Alcides Rodrigues, Eddy Vanoosthuyse, Frank Kowalski, and many others.
 As an active performer, Curtis has performed in several countries, including solo and chamber performances in Shanghai and Belgium.
 He also performs with ensembles around the valley including the Arizona Pro Arte ensemble and the Arizona Contemporary Music Ensemble.
 In the past, he has performed with the Arkansas Symphony Orchestra, the Conway Symphony Orchestra, and the Pin Bluff Symphony Orchestra, as well as several other orchestras and ensembles in Arkansas and Arizona.
 In 2012, he presented a solo recital tour in Arkansas, including a performance in the Under the Dome concert series in Conway, Arkansas.
 In addition, he recorded supplemental recordings with Bruce Pearson for the Bb clarinet, and alto clarinet editions of Traditions of Excellence, Book 3 in 2014.
 In addition to teaching at East Valley School of Music, Curtis also helps teach undergraduate music majors at Arizona State University and the clarinet portion of the Woodwind Methods course as part of his teaching assistantship.
 He is passionate about helping students of all ages discover their potential on their chosen musical instrument.
 Though his main instrument is clarinet, he also has experience playing and teaching flute and saxophone.
 Click here for Curtis’ full resume.

-Micah Ramchandani – Violin/Viola/CelloFrom Conway, Arkansas, Micah Ramchandani is a violinist and pianist currently finishing his doctorate of musical arts in violin performance at Arizona State University.
-He started the piano at the age of six, and the violin at the age of twelve.
-He holds a bachelor’s degree in music education with an emphasis on strings education, and a master’s degree in violin performance from Arizona State University, where he studied with his current teacher, Dr. Katherine McLin.
-A frequent performer, he has much orchestral experience from his Arkansas years to his Arizona years, having been a member of Conway Symphony, Arkansas Symphony, Pine Bluff Symphony, West Valley Symphony, Symphony of the Southwest, and Musica Nova orchestras.
-In addition to these, he has performed four times with the Trans-Siberian Orchestra, two concerts with the East China Normal University orchestra, sixteen concerts with the Round Top Festival Orchestra, and has served as a guest concertmaster for a few various orchestras in the valley and in Arkansas.
-Micah is also a soloist, and has performed solo with a couple of orchestras, including the Harding University Symphony Orchestra where he played the Bach Double Concerto.
-With several solo recitals given, he has covered a wide range of the violin repertoire from Baroque standards to very modern repertoire, and is currently specializing in modern repertoire such as the latest works by Krzysztof Penderecki.
-Besides performing, he has been teaching for almost ten years, and has found much reward in inspiring students to love and play music.
+Micah Ramchandani – Violin/Viola/CelloFrom Conway, Arkansas, Micah Ramchandani is a violinist and pianist and has recently finished his doctorate of musical arts in violin performance at Arizona State University.
+He started studying piano at the age of six, and the violin at the age of twelve.
+He holds a bachelor’s degree in music education with an emphasis on strings education from the University of Central Arkansas and a master’s degree in violin performance from Arizona State University, where he studied violin with Dr. Katherine McLin.
+A frequent performer, he has much orchestral experience from his Arkansas years to his Arizona years, having been a member of the Conway Symphony, Arkansas Symphony, Pine Bluff Symphony, West Valley Symphony, Symphony of the Southwest, and Musica Nova orchestras.
+In addition to these, he has performed as an extra with the Trans-Siberian Orchestra, in the orchestra supporting Amy Grant, chamber music at the Phoenix Art Museum, in the annual Phoenix Opera orchestra, abroad in the East China Normal University orchestra in Shanghai, and with the Round Top Festival Orchestra for two summers.
+Micah has been a featured soloist with the Harding University Symphony Orchestra and the Conway Symphony Orchestra.
+With several solo recitals given, he has covered a wide range of the violin repertoire from Baroque standard repertoire to modern repertoire, and is currently a specialist in modern repertoire.
+For his DMA dissertation, he completed an analytical paper examining the two sonatas for violin and piano by Krzysztof Penderecki.
+Besides performing, he has been teaching for around ten years, and has found much reward in inspiring students to love and play music.
 Click here for Micah’s full resume.

 Bill Clay – GuitarBill Clay is an active music teacher, composer, and guitarist.
 He holds a Bachelors Degree in Music Composition from Arizona State University and a Masters Degree in Music Composition from the UMKC Conservatory of Music and Dance in Kansas City, Missouri.
 He has also studied guitar at the postgraduate level with Douglas Niedt at the UMKC.
 Bill has been teaching for over ten years.
 He has also performed his own compositions and presented original musicological research and analysis on popular music around the country.
 His composition Music Box is published in the SCI Journal of Music Scores, and Bill’s original research will be featured in two articles in ABC-CLIO’s exciting upcoming publication, The 100 Greatest Rock Bands.
 Bill currently teaches general music at ASU Preparatory Academy’s Polytechnic Middle School STEM Academy and music appreciation at ASU Preparatory’s Polytechnic High School.
 Click here for Bill’s full resume.